The difference between 14k gold and 18k gold – A comprehensive guide

-Many of our customers know and understand that gold alloy comes in different purity levels.
-However most do not know the deeper meaning and the other differences between 14k and 18k gold.
+Many of our customers understand that gold alloy comes in different purity levels but may not fully grasp the nuances between 14k and 18k gold.

 This blog article will go in to details of the meaning of the gold alloys while focus on these 3 main gold colours: